-SEN - Special Educational Needs and/ or Disability.
+SEND - Special Educational Needs and/ or Disability.

-The States Early Years Team (Includes Registration and Inspection Team (HSSD) and the Learning and Development Team (Education).
+The States Early Years Team Includes Registration and Inspection Team (HSC), the Learning and Development Team (Education) and the Inclusion Team.

 When referring to a child's wider family this could include (but not exclusively); grandparents, foster carers, guardians.
 Everyone who is involved with the care and learning of a child.